 Bone & Gum Grafting in Gasport, NY

 If you’ve experienced dental bone loss, you may be unhappy with your appearance.
-Deterioration of the bone in the jaw can make your face appear sunken, create wrinkles, and make you appear older than you actually are.
+Your facial structure depends on the support of your surrounding jawbone, and your face suffers when your bones aren’t around to strengthen it.
+Deterioration of the bone in the jaw can make your face appear sunken, create wrinkles, and make you look older than you actually are.
 Severe bone loss can even alter the shape of your face.

-- Your own natural bone taken from another area of your body
+- Your natural bone, taken from another area of your body

 - Preserved human bone from a tissue bank